uprial/customdamage/README.md

 ## Introduction

-This is fully customizable plugin that allows You to control a damage taken by entity.
+This is fully customizable plugin that allows you to control a damage taken by entities.

 #### You can configure:
 * Filter of damage sources, targets and causes
-* Formula how to calculate a damage
+* A formula of how to calculate a damage
 * Dependencies from a player statistics

 #### You can solve the following problems: